 If you are new around these parts, I am kind of obsessed with veggie-loading things….especially muffins!
-They are a great way to get veggies in at breakfast and kids (and adults) usually are pretty jazzed to see them served up in morning!
+Recipes like theses peanut butter muffins are a great way to get veggies in at breakfast and kids (and adults) are usually pretty jazzed to see them served up in morning!
 Plus, they are portable!
 And delicious and veggie-loaded on the go?
 Yes please!

 Some of my other infamous veggie-loaded muffin recipes that people go gaga for are….

-Why I think you should put sweet potatoes in your muffins…
+Why I think you should put sweet potatoes in your peanut butter muffins…

 Take sweet potatoes for example.
-They not only help to naturally sweeten these muffins up, but they contain a good amount of fiber along with a healthy dose of iron, calcium, and selenium.
-Sweet potatoes are also a good source of most of our B vitamins and vitamin C. And let us not forget that lovely antioxidant known as beta-carotene!
+They not only help to naturally sweeten these peanut butter muffins, but they contain a good amount of fiber along with a healthy dose of iron, calcium, and selenium.
+Sweet potatoes are also a good source of most of our B vitamins and vitamin C. In addition, let us not forget that lovely antioxidant known as beta-carotene!

-- Sub the sweet potato with pumpkin or butternut squash!
+- Peanut butter muffins without sweet potatoes?
+Sub the sweet potato with pumpkin or butternut squash!
 Still veggie-loaded.
 Still delicious!